adamreupert/3D_print_designs/README.md

 ![alt text](modelxy/example.stl "example stl")

 ## Usage
-Download the models you want to print and slice them in the software of your choice.
+Download the STL-models you want to print and slice them in the software of your choice.
 I recommend the [Prusa slicer](https://www.prusa3d.com/de/page/prusaslicer_424/)

 ## License
 [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/legalcode) is applied for this project meaning you are free to share and adapt the material under the following terms: